-External Fixation Of An Ankle Fracture
+External Fixation of an Ankle Fracture

 External fixation of an ankle fracture is surgery to repair your broken ankle.
+Fixation means the bones will be held in the correct position with medical hardware, such as pins and screws.

 WHILE YOU ARE HERE: